Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 3. reflux of bile and intestinal contents into the pancreatic ducts

-4. penetration of the infection by the lymphogenous route from neighboring organs
+4. penetration of infection by lymphogenous route from neighboring organs

 5. alcohol abuse